alibaba/GraphScope/docs/interactive_engine/getting_started.md

 GraphScope requires the following software versions:

 - Python 3.9 ~ 3.11
-- Java 11 (both Java 8 and 20 have compatibility issues)
+- JDK 11 (Both JDK 8 and 20 have known compatibility issues)
 - gcc 7.1+ or Apple Clang